 The Breastfeeding Service is staffed by experienced lactation consultants who are International Board Certified Lactation Consultants.

-For women with chronic or complicated breastfeeding issues, the Lactation Disorders Clinic operates in Parkville on Friday afternoons, where women will either see a lactation consultant midwife or a lactation consultant GP.
+For women with chronic or complicated breastfeeding issues, the Lactation Disorders Clinic operates on Friday afternoons, where women will either see a lactation consultant midwife or a lactation consultant GP.

 Lactation consultants are available to support women, in hospital or after discharge, with breastfeeding advice, for example: